davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/timecrisis-2-ps2.md

 * Sony 40" 1080p TV mounted on the wall

-## Configuration
+## Configuration Enabled

+I will eventually upload my modified forks of both modified Sinden Light gun and modified PCSX2 to my github and put the link here - this will come with all the config you will need.

 * Play in 4:3 (square resolution) as widescreen does not work with this game.
-* I will upload my modified forks of both modified Sinden Light gun and modified PCSX2 to my github and put the link here - this will come with all the config you will need.
+* I use the Sinden light gun border bezel.
+* I use a scanlines filter to give the game a retro CRT look.

 ## Setup Process